 Each pair of Sunski sunglasses come in their own little box and a canvas pouch for you to store them in, which is a good first impression for the brand.

-Fit & Design Of Sunski Sunglasses for Running
+Fit & Design

 Although we have been sharing the shades between us for review’s sake, we have each chosen a pair that we love the most.
-I for one am a fan of the Manresa for their medium to small frame size and stylish tortoise aqua pattern.
+I, for one, am a fan of the Sunski Manresa for their medium to small frame size and stylish tortoise aqua pattern.

 All three models are lightweight and fit snug on each of our heads which means they don’t fall off while running.
 This is an important factor when choosing sunglasses for running.

-It’s advisable to have polarised lenses when you’re exposed to sunshine all day, whether you’re on the trails or driving your car.
+It’s advisable to have polarized lenses when you’re exposed to sunshine all day, whether you’re on the trails or driving your car.
 Polarising lenses reduce sun glare and broad reflections which means your eyes wont suffer as much from the high contrast light which can force you to squint at times.

 These particular shades come in two colors, the Black Tortoise Aqua (as pictured in most photos of myself) and Black Tortoise Slate, which has a bronze tint in the frames and dark lenses, rather than blue.